Codelessly/CodelesslySDK/README.md

 > Realtime UI updates - edits made in the Codelessly Editor are mirrored immediately to the app.

 When `isPreview` is set to true, the CodelesslyWidget will stream UI updates from the Codelessly Editor in realtime.
 Any edits to the UI in the editor will update in the app immediately.
-It's a pretty amazing feature, give it a try and let us know how you're using it!
+We think this is a pretty amazing feature so give it a try!

-Use preview mode to quickly test UI and prototype.
+Use preview mode to test and prototype UI quickly.

 #### Flavor Support